jocortems/azure_china_controller_ha/README.md

 az account set --subscription <subscription_id>
 ```

-Set environment variables ARM_ENDPOINT and ARM_ENVIRONMENT to use Azure China endpoints in Terraform:
+Set environment variables ARM_ENDPOINT and ARM_ENVIRONMENT to use Azure China endpoints:

   ``` shell
   export ARM_ENDPOINT=https://management.chinacloudapi.cn
   export ARM_ENVIRONMENT=china
   ```

-If executing this code from a CI/CD pipeline, the following environment variables are required:
+If executing this code from a CI/CD pipeline, the following environment variables are required.
+The service principal used to authenticate the CI/CD tool into Azure must either have subscription owner role or a custom role that has `Microsoft.Authorization/roleAssignments/write` to be able to succesfully create the role assignments required

 ``` shell
 export ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"